 BSRG Takes the Pressure Off Complex Spine Surgery

-Researcher 3D scanning a child with scoliosisQUT biomedical engineers with an industry partner are solving a major problem for young patients with unusual body shape undergoing corrective spinal surgery.
+Researcher 3D scanning a child with scoliosisQUT biomedical engineers, together with an industry partner are solving a major problem for young patients with unusual body shape who require lengthy corrective spinal surgery.

 Optimal positioning of a patient during complex spine surgery is vital because the patient must lie for a lengthy period on their stomach,” Professor Little said.

-“When the patient has abnormalities in their body structure such as prominent ribcage or sternum it is particularly difficult to prevent tissue injuries caused by the prolonged pressure on the skin.”
+“When the patient has abnormalities in their body structure such as prominent or unstable ribcage or sternum, it is particularly difficult to prevent tissue injuries or cardiovascular complications caused by the prolonged pressure on the skin and thorax.”

 Professor Little said the BSRG Team believed the newly developed process to design and manufacture a patient-specific theatre support mattress was likely to be the first in the world.